Renormalization Group Analysis of Turbulent Hydrodynamics: Generating Functional

 with

-We see that field configurations not solving the NSE are admitted, but suppressed by a Gaussian weight that we can control numerically, and that can be related to a physical constant by Eq.~(\ref{dissip}).

-This expression is already a generating functional, as we are able to extract all correlation functions using functional derivatives.
-Before we can start to simulate RG-flows, we still have to bring the determinant into a suitable form.
+This expression shows that field configurations not solving the NSE are admitted in the integral, but suppressed by a Gaussian weight.
+In principle, Eq.~(\ref{Zv}) can be used as a generating functional, and all correlation functions can be extracted from it using functional derivatives.
+But for the implementation of the RG, it is necessary to bring the determinant into a suitable form.